-What is the Academic Enrichment Program (AEP)?
+What is the Summit Program?

-What does the Academic Enrichment Program provide?
+What does the Summit Program provide?

 La Salle University recognizes that SAT scores and GPAs do not provide a complete picture of a student's potential.
-In recognition of the limitations of the application process to identify talented students, La Salle has committed additional resources to ensure that promising students are afforded the opportunity to not only attend the university, but to be as successful as possible.
-La Salle takes its commitments to each of its students seriously and expects its students to make a similar commitment to their educational success.
+In recognition of the limitations of the application process to identify talented students, La Salle has committed additional resources to ensure that promising students are afforded the opportunity to not only attend the university, but be as successful as possible.
+La Salle takes its commitment to each of its students seriously and expects its students to make a similar commitment to their educational success